Surrogacy in Cambodia

 As of November 2016, Surrogacy in Cambodia is banned by the Ministries of Health and of Justice.
 Changes in the regulations in that country have outlawed surrogacy and local actions by the authorities have made it clear that the prohibition will be treated seriously.

-For months, Cambodia officials have struggled to decide how to treat surrogacy from a legal perspective.
-The lack of laws made the infertility treatment widely available, but also risky.
-However, the Health Ministry has since announced that the Law on the Regulation of Donation and Adaption of Human Cells, Tissues and Organs banning the commercial donation of human organs would be applied to the process of gestational surrogacy in Cambodia.
+In 2016 the Health Ministry announced that the Law on the Regulation of Donation and Adaption of Human Cells, Tissues and Organs banning the commercial donation of human organs would be applied to the process of gestational surrogacy in Cambodia.
 That decision has effectively made surrogacy in Cambodia illegal.

-The move to restrict surrogacy in Cambodia is not surprising.
-Sensible Surrogacy has previously recommended that prospective parents consider clinics in Eastern Europe or North America as alternatives to pursuing surrogacy in Cambodia.
+The move to restrict surrogacy in Cambodia is not surprising. the SENSIBLE Surrogacy Agency has previously recommended that prospective parents consider clinics in Eastern Europe or North America as alternatives to pursuing surrogacy in Cambodia.

 The law on Surrogacy in Cambodia